 - Continuous duty only at low pressure (<3.5 MPa)

-For higher rotary speeds, switch to a purpose-designed rotary shaft seal or PTFE-based sealing system.
+For higher rotary speeds or pressures, switch to a purpose-designed rotary shaft seal (lip seal) or PTFE-based sealing system.
+X-rings (quad rings) offer no advantage over round O-rings in continuous rotary service — neither profile is appropriate for continuous high-speed rotation.

 Temperature Effects in Hydraulic Systems